Learning Management System for companies: What you really need today

 Self-directed learning

-Small, well-sized learning units
+Small, bite-sized learning units

 Recurring impulses